 There are ferry trips from Eastport during the summer - to Deer Island, the Canadian mainland or to Campobello Island.

 The Hansom House is located in the historical Lincoln House in Dennysville, ME.
 It is known as the "Most Absurd Bar in the World".
 This restaurant/bar/lounge is a must see if you stay with us over a weekend.
-It is only open Friday and Saturday nights and only during the summer months.
+It is only open certain hours during the summer months.

 Campobello Island, New Brunswick, Canada is just 20 miles from the Cottages across the International Bridge from Lubec.
 Roosevelt Campobello International Park (U.S. & Canadian) is the famous summer retreat of Franklin D. Roosevelt.
 It is open to the public.
 Campobello has picnic areas, beaches, trails and more.